johnyannj/cassandra-secure-plugin/README.md

 ## Client

+The project is available on Maven Central.
 You can install it in your application using the following Maven dependency

 ```
 <groupId>com.zhaoyanblog</groupId>